Patients’ voice is fundamental to improve research and healthcare, to revise legislations, to create new policies.

 Researchers, doctors and policy-makers need clear guidance on the challenges encountered by a family of a paediatric cancer patient.
 SIOPE knows that the best guidance can be provided only by those being afflicted by the disease.

-At SIOPE we believe that the medical needs of children shall be paired with measures to ensure the satisfaction of the unique emotional and social needs of the child and of his/her family.
-All health professionals, policy makers and stakeholders in our discipline should consider the impact of cancer treatment on children and their families.
+At SIOPE, we believe that the medical needs of children shall be paired with measures to ensure the satisfaction of the unique emotional and social needs of the child and of his/her family.
+All health professionals, policy makers and stakeholders should consider the impact of cancer treatment on children and their families.

 SIOPE provides a strong and reliable step stone for patients and their families to approach policy makers, researchers and other stakeholders.
 We believe that the voice of those afflicted by paediatric cancer shall be heard from all the other actors fighting against the disease.